 - Autoimmune diseases have become a raging epidemic here in America (HERE).
 "In these diseases, autoantigens evoke a self-perpetuating immunologic reaction that results in several chronic inflammatory diseases, such as rheumatoid arthritis."
 See the previous bullet point.

 Their list is fine, but it is missing the boat as far as at least one critical aspect of inflammation is concerned.
 It completely fails to account for diet.
-For instance, peer-review has shown us that certain foods (GLUTEN, FOR INSTANCE) are heavily associated with autoimmunity of all sorts.
+For instance, peer-review has shown us that certain foods (GLUTEN, FOR INSTANCE) are heavily associated with autoimmunity of all sorts, and that sugar itself is massively inflammatory (HERE).
 Secondly, Inflammation and Autoimmunity are a two-way street.
 The quote above makes it look like Autoimmunity causes Inflammation, when the opposite is just as (or even more) likely.
 And finally (I just wrote about this THE OTHER DAY), the very same inflammation that is associated with musculoskeletal pain and dysfunction is also responsible for most disease processes, including the heavy hitters like DIABETES, CANCER, and HEART DISEASE.

 What should you do about Inflammation?
 As far as 'Acute Inflammation' is concerned; for minor injuries, let it ride.
 I usually think about trying to control acute inflammation like I think about trying to control FEVER (which is actually one of the five cardinal signs of Inflammation).
 Don't try and squelch it unless the injury is really severe, and then only in a very careful and specific manner that does not inhibit the healing process (HERE).
 As for dealing with Chronic Inflammation, it's potentially a bit tougher.
 But if you value your health, you cannot choose to neglect it.